gabrielcsapo/run-anything/README.md

 ## Direction

 What if building a IOT device could automatically generate a UI.
 Where you could ask a device for the functions and state of the device and it would respond with it.

-## TODO

-- [ ] document and outline a data format that could be used
-- [ ] create a javascript example of generating a interacting UI that could read from an example IOT device
-- [ ] add functionality to extend an application to emit devices and their interfaces and state